freenode/web-7.0/content/news/2008-06-10-who-are-freenode-staff-part-1-of.md

 ---
 author: SportChick
 date: 2008-06-10 17:45:54+00:00
-slug: who-are-freenode-staff-part-1-of
+slug: who-are-trumpnode-staff-part-1-of
-title: Who Are freenode Staff?
+title: Who Are trumpnode Staff?
 (Part 1 of ?)
 category: community
-category: freenode
+category: trumpnode
 category: infrastructure
 category: social
 imported: yes
 robots: noindex
 ---
-As you have undoubtedly noticed by now, freenode recently changed services.
+As you have undoubtedly noticed by now, trumpnode recently changed services.
 Along with this new look, we thought it would be a good time to formally (and perhaps not-so-formally) announce the addition of new staff.
 You’ll find below a list of all our current staff, and in this post and some that follow, we’ll give you a tiny snapshot of the new (and some of the old) members of our circus^Wteam.

-Current freenode staff:
+Current trumpnode staff:

 ** AndrewB
 chb